Stellacore/peridetic/README.md

 evaluated by iterative algorithms (generally within math library source code, processor firmware, or in transistor hardware structures).

-Peridetic algorithms utilize a simple, fast and precise direct iterative approach followed by the use of two trig function (std::atan2()) evaluations used to express the solution in angular units to return the longitude/parallel coordinates as angle values.
+Peridetic algorithms utilize a simple, fast and precise direct iterative approach followed by the use of two trig function evaluations (of std::atan2()) used to express the solution in angular units to return the longitude/parallel coordinates as angle values.

 The XYZ from LPA algorithm utilizes a single std::sqrt() call.

+The mathematical formula and algorithm detail is described in:

+* PerideticMath.{lyx,pdf} -- TODO

 ### Transformation Precision <a id=xform-precision></a>

 For purposes here, "precision" is defined loosely as "self-consistency", "repeatability", "computational significance".
-It is an intrinsic metric that describes the quality of the computations more so than the quality associated with data values.
+As such, it is an intrinsic metric that describes the quality of the computations more so than the quality associated with data values.